Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-On January 8th, 1991 a 16 year old high school student named Jeremy Wade Delle shot himself in front of his english class.
+On January 8th, 1991, a 16-year-old high school student named Jeremy Wade Delle shot himself in front of his English class.
 The event became the inspiration for the Pearl Jam song Jeremy.

 Kentucky Fried Chicken officially changed its name to KFC.
-Conspiracists claimed that it was because they weren't selling actual chickens, but some kind of cloned, headless chicken bodies.
-The original name was shortened so it would no longer be "false advertising."
+Conspiracists claimed that it was because they weren’t selling actual chickens, but some cloned, headless chicken bodies.
+The original name was shortened so it would no longer be “false advertising.”

 Comedian Red Foxx suffered a fatal heart attack on the set.
-No one came to his aid because they all thought he was doing his classic "I'm coming, Elizabeth!" fake heart attack routine from Sanford and Son.
+No one came to his aid because they thought he was doing his classic “I’m coming, Elizabeth!” fake heart attack routine from Sanford and Son.

 Cannibal serial killer Jeffrey Dahmer was captured.
-He had killed, and sometimes eaten, 17 people.
+He had killed and sometimes eaten, 17 people.

 Airplane Politician Death: Senator John Heinz